 I am sure, as a supply chain professional, you ensure that your procurement and sales teams use the appropriate INCO terms in their contracts.
 This determines the transfer of risk from seller to buyer and the responsibility for insuring the cargo while in transit.

 If you are in any doubt I would urge you to pay attention to this before an incident occurs and you find yourself responsible for resolving the situation.
 Whoever has procured your insurance will no doubt have taken the advice of a professional broker.
 It is in the interests of these brokers to ensure you have the appropriate insurance and so it is well worth consulting them if you have any doubts about your cargo insurance policy.
 A good broker will provide significant free advice and expertise.

-In many large manufacturing companies cargo insurance is one small section of a much larger policy covering a range of risks for the whole company.
+In many large manufacturing companies, cargo insurance is one small section of a much larger policy covering a range of risks for the whole company.
 Many of the individuals who are responsible for procuring this insurance focus on the largest and most obvious risks and do not understand the complexity and nature of cargo insurance.
 Some insurance policies cover all risks and indeed when an incident occurs the policy will cover you in all circumstances and the insurer takes the responsibility for subsequently recovering any or all of the losses from third parties who are liable.
-However many policies have exclusion clauses that in the event where other insurance covers the incident, or other parties are liable, then your insurance will limit the sum they pay and it becomes your responsibility to recover the losses from those other sources.
+However, many policies have exclusion clauses that, in the event where other insurance covers the incident or other parties are liable, your insurance will limit the sum they pay and it becomes your responsibility to recover the losses from those other sources.